ORESoftware/hb.xyz/readme.md

 ## Launching

-on remote:
+do this on remote:

 1. git clone <this repo>
-2. install node
+2. install node  - via nvm is easiest, `nvm install 20`
-3. install ts
+3. install ts - `npm i -g typescript`
-4. tsc -p tsconfig.json
+4. run `tsc -p tsconfig.json`
-5. node .
+5. do this `npm i -g .` now hbc is available at command line
+6. and `node .` - to run server on port 3900

 <br>
 <br>